How to Select Chemical Substitutes

-You may have an obligation to substitute some chemicals with less hazardous alternatives when possible.
+You may have an obligation to substitute hazardous chemicals with less hazardous alternatives when possible.
 For example, products with mutagenic and carcinogenic hazards.
 Exposure to more than one substance can lead to added or synergistic hazardous effects.
 An otherwise low hazard product can cause chemical reactions like an explosion when it burns or reacts with other chemicals.

 Here is some guidance on a quick process to choose a chemical substitute if you have little experience with chemical risk assessment and management.

 Step 1: Understand the hazard.
 Understand the risk.

 You will need to work through some questions to understand if you can substitute a chemical product at the workplace.

 1. Do you understand the hazards of the chemical you currently are using?

 - This can be found on section 2 and 15 of the Safety Data Sheet.
 You will need to look at the classification, pictograms and warning, as well as H-Statements for the product.

 - You can also use a tool like Chemscape’s CHAMP technology to provide you this information on chemical hazards in seconds.

 2. How are you currently using the chemical?

 - To assess the risk, you must know how the chemical is or is intended to be used.
 Identify all the work tasks or processes in which the chemical is used at the workplace.
 This includes how the chemical is made, used, handled, stored, disposed or transported.
 When the use is defined will the quantity increase or decrease over time.

 3. How can this chemical harm workers?